Task Vectors, Learned Not Extracted: Performance Gains and Mechanistic Insight: Experiments

-\myparagraph{LTVs as effective task representations} As a first step toward understanding how TVs capture task idiosyncrasies, we compute cosine similarities among TVs trained for different tasks (and across repeats of the same task).
-For each of the seven tasks, we train a middle-layer LTV five times and compute cosine similarities among the resulting $7\times5=35$ vectors.
-The outcome in \autoref{fig:cossim} (other models in \Cref{sec:supp_score_cossim}) shows that LTVs internalize effective and consistent task representations, with clear intra-task alignment and inter-task separation.
-The only notable exception is the moderate alignment between LTVs trained for SNLI and RTE, which share the labels \texttt{\{true,false\}}.
-This suggests that the unembedding directions of task labels critically determine the orientation of TVs: LTVs that ultimately promote alignment of hidden states to the same unembedding vectors naturally exhibit high cosine similarity.
-We elaborate further in \Cref{sec:linear}.
+\myparagraph{Cross-task TV similarity and generalizability} As a first step toward understanding how TVs capture task idiosyncrasies, we compute cosine similarities among LTVs trained for different tasks (and across LTVs trained for the same task).
+For each of the seven tasks, we train a middle-layer LTV five times, yielding a total of $7 \times 5 = 35$ LTVs, and compute pairwise cosine similarities among them.
+The results in \autoref{fig:cossim} (with additional models in \Cref{sec:supp_score_cossim}) show that LTVs consistently encode stable task representations, exhibiting strong intra-task alignment and clear inter-task separation.

+A notable exception is the moderate alignment between LTVs trained on SNLI and RTE, which share the binary label space \texttt{\{true, false\}}.
+This suggests that the orientation of a TV is strongly governed by the unembedding directions of its task labels: when two tasks ultimately promote alignment toward the same label unembeddings, their corresponding LTVs naturally become similar.
+To verify this hypothesis, we apply the middle-layer LTV trained on SNLI to other datasets and measure the resulting accuracy.
+As shown in \autoref{tab:tv_across}, the SNLI LTV yields nontrivial performance only on RTE.
+In contrast, when applying an LTV trained on the Capital dataset—which does not share label semantics with other tasks—we observe no meaningful generalization (see \Cref{sec:supp_score_across_capital}).
+Together, these results indicate that cross-task generalization of task vectors is fundamentally constrained by overlap in the task label space.

+\myparagraph{Compositionality of TV} Given the strong dependence of TVs on the task label space, we ask whether LTVs trained on tasks with related label spaces exhibit word2vec-style compositionality \citep{mikolov2013efficientestimationwordrepresentations}.
+We consider three tasks: \textbf{English→French} (e.g., dog $\rightarrow$ chien), \textbf{Masculine→Feminine} (e.g., actor $\rightarrow$ actress), and \textbf{English Masculine→French Feminine} (e.g., actor $\rightarrow$ actrice).
+We train middle-layer LTVs for the first two tasks, sum the resulting vectors, and evaluate the composed vector as a TV on the third task.
+As shown in \autoref{fig:compo}, the composed LTV achieves accuracy substantially above both zero-shot and ICL baselines, demonstrating that task vectors can compose in a semantically meaningful way that mirrors the structure of their underlying label spaces.